soulfoam/bitsiege-java/README.md

 ## NOTICE, DO NOT VISIT BITSIEGE.COM
-Unforutately I let the domain expire some years ago by not updating my card on file and the domain was renewed by what appears to be a pornography spam site.
+Unfortunately I let the domain expire some years ago by not updating my card on file and the domain was renewed by what appears to be a pornography spam site.
 Sorry :(

 # About